RichardBieringa/mesh-bench/README.md

-    ├── data                    # Used by the data extraction scripts in /viz ├── manifests               # Contains the Kubernetes manifests ├── plots                   # Contains the graphical plots of the experiment data ├── results                 # Contains the experiment results ├── viz                     # Jupyter notebooks for data visualization and generation ├── LICENSE
+    ├── data                    # Used by the data extraction scripts in /viz ├── manifests               # Contains the Kubernetes manifests required to run the benchmark ├── experiments             # Prototype of Mesh Bench, and instructions on how to use it ├── plots                   # Graphical plots of the experiment data ├── results                 # Raw data of the experiment results ├── viz                     # Jupyter notebooks for data visualization and generation ├── LICENSE
     ├── README.md